Graduate Certificate in American Indian and Indigenous Studies

 Graduate Certificate Requirements (16-18 credits)

 AIS 575 - Indigenous Theory Course (5 credits): This course offers broad training in Indigenous intellectual history and the relationships between theory and practice.
 Students will be prepared to do research that is aware of the genealogy of the ideas that anchor the field and how these ideas link with various American Indian and Indigenous communities’ social, cultural, and political efforts.
-(Planned Winter 2025)
+(Scheduled Winter 2025)

 AIS 576 - Indigenous Methodologies Course (5 credits): This course focuses on building strong research relationships with communities and prepares students through discussions around ethics, key criteria, protocols, and different possible methodologies based on the needs of the research community.
 This foundational training in AIIS methodologies, including best practices and approaches, will prepare graduates for both future academic work and non-academic positions with tribes or communities.
 This class will teach students how to develop research questions prompted by communities and maintain strong relationships with these communities throughout and after the research period.
-(Planned Winter 2026)
+(Planned Spring 2025)

 One Elective (3-5 credits): The 3-5 credit elective at the 400 or 500 level may be selected from a list of classes taught by GCAIIS-affiliated faculty.
 Students may enroll in these elective credits in any quarter.
 You can find a list of pre-approved elective courses here.